-Benenden village is the largest settlement of the parish but remains a relatively remote and unsustainable location, with sensitive landscape character, built heritage and environmental quality.
-Planning applications should be refused for any development of poor design that fails to take the opportunities available for improving the character and quality of the area, and take into account the design and other requirements specified in the BNDP and the Design and the Built Environment chapter, and the policies and guidance in the TWBC Local Plan.
+- 119. Benenden village is the largest settlement of the parish but remains a relatively remote and unsustainable location, with sensitive landscape character, built heritage and environmental quality.
+Planning applications should be refused for any development of poor design that fails to take the opportunities available for improving the character and quality of the area, and take into account the design and other requirements specified in the BNDP and the Design and the Built Environment chapter, and the policies and guidance in the TWBC Local Plan. - 120.
 The identified sites present the best opportunities available for some well-designed development with a mix of housing size and type to meet a range of local housing needs, a substantial proportion of it affordable, and including a high standard of accessibility for older people and those with poor mobility.

-2.9.1 Site 277 Land adjacent to Feoffee Cottages, Walkhurst Road, Benenden
+Site SSP1 Land adjacent to Feoffee Cottages, Walkhurst Road, Benenden

-Fig. 25 Site Plan for Site ref.
-277 (edged in red) Feoffee Cottages, Walkhurst Road, Benenden.
+Figure 25 Site Plan for Site SSP1 Feoffee Cottages, Walkhurst Road, Benenden.

-Fig. 26 Site ref.
-277 Architect's Layout, also showing the open space/landscape buffer zone.
+Figure 26 Site SSP1 Architect's Layout, also showing the open space/landscape buffer zone.

-$Fig.\ 27\ Computer-generated\ image\ of\ Almshouse\ view.$
+Figure 27 Computer-generated image of Almshouse view.